rezrai1010-source/Raiyan-LinguaFusion/README.md

 For example F7EB in PUA looks like q̓ in Aboriginal Sans.
 But wait that's not the problem as Noto Sans does support Combining Diacritical Marks.
 (Note using PUA characters also work)
-But I'm talking about the absence of Ꟛ	ꟛ	Ƛ (pretty important letters for Heiltsuk.)
+But I'm talking about the absence of Ꟛ	ꟛ	Ƛ (pretty important letters for Heiltsuk.)In fact AGAIN only Windows supports these characters!!!!!
 All 3 letters combined unfortunately only appear in 6 fonts (Which again doesn't include Noto Sans!)
 And it's challenging to find any Handwritten font with these letters.
 But once again LinguaFusion supports Ꟛ	ꟛ	Ƛ!